facebook

 3. Empowered by the Holy Spirit to find the fullness of salvation in holy living and the exercise of gifts.

-“Church” is one of those words that seems obvious until it isn’t.
+โ€œChurchโ€ is one of those words that seems obvious until it isnโ€™t.
 In its most frequent, everyday use, the term refers to a location.
-A church is a building or gathering place where Christians worship God by means of prayers, hymns, sermons, and sacraments or ordinances.
-Thus the phrase “go to church.”
+It refers to the place where Christians gather to worship God through prayers, hymns, sermons, and sacraments or ordinances.
+Thus, the phrase โ€œgo to church.โ€

 The Multifaceted Nature of “Church”

-While Paul writes to and about the various churches that he has founded and oversees, there are also times when he and other New Testament writers discuss “the church.”
-The singular points to some reality that both transcends and includes all the local churches in which Christians live their faith.
-In English, this definition of the word can be marked by capitalization: one refers to “Church” instead of “church.”
-For this meaning, the word is universal in scope, referring to all Christians as a single body.
-Different doctrines and practices divide the Church into three major categories within Christianity – Eastern Orthodox, Roman Catholic, and Protestant – as well as into the smaller categories of movements, denominations, and non-mainstream groups like Jehovah’s Witnesses and the Church of Jesus Christ of Latter-Day Saints (Mormons).
+There are times when the apostle Paul and other New Testament writers discuss โ€œthe church.โ€ The singular includes all the local churches in which Christians live their faith.
+In English, this definition of the word can be marked by capitalization: one refers to โ€œChurchโ€ instead of โ€œchurch.โ€ For this meaning, the word is universal in scope, referring to all Christians as a single body.
+Different doctrines and practices divide the Church into three major categories within Christianity โ€“ Eastern Orthodox, Roman Catholic, and Protestant.

 Relationship Between Churches and the Church

-What is the relationship between churches and Church?
+What is the relationship between churches and the Church?
 How does one know that a particular assembly is part of the universal Church?

-A major proponent of this view was St. Ignatius of Antioch, a second-century bishop (“overseer”), who argued that no gathering of believers could technically be the church unless a bishop was present and in charge.
-“See that you do nothing without the bishop,” he wrote.
-Any independent gathering of Christians apart from the sanctioned leadership was a false church.
+A major proponent of this view was St. Ignatius of Antioch, a second-century bishop (โ€œoverseerโ€), who argued that no gathering of believers could technically be the church without the presence and charge of a bishop. โ€œSee that you do nothing without the bishop,โ€ he wrote.
+Any Christian community apart from the sanctioned leadership he considers a false church.

 Hierarchy and Sacraments

-In time, this model developed into a hierarchical system in which patriarchs or archbishops in major cities were responsible for all the Christians in a large territory.
-Under them served the bishops, each of whom led a set of churches in a smaller area known as a diocese.
-Each local church was run by a presbyter (Greek for “elder”), which eventually became the word priest for English speakers.
-The bishops were authorized to baptize new Christians and ordain presbyters.
-The presbyters were authorized to serve the Eucharist (what many also refer to as “Holy Communion” or “the Lord’s Supper) and discipline believers who had sinned.
+This model developed into a hierarchical system in which patriarchs or archbishops in major cities cared for all the Christians in a large territory.
+The bishops served under them, each leading a set of local churches in a smaller area known as a diocese.
+A presbyter (Greek for โ€œelderโ€), which eventually became the word priest for English speakers, then ran the local church.
+The bishops carry authorization to baptize new Christians and ordain presbyters.
+Presbyters then carry on the duty to serve the Eucharist (โ€œHoly Communionโ€; โ€œthe Lordโ€™s Supperโ€) and discipline believers who have sinned.

-With some variations, this is the model of Church one finds today in the Roman Catholic Church, the various Eastern Orthodox and Oriental Orthodox churches, and with greater variation, among some Protestant denominations such as the Episcopalians.
-For Catholics, the word “Church” with a capital C tends to mean the global institution with the Pope as its head.
-For the Orthodox and Protestant denominations, the Church has no singular leader, but is considered a “communion” of self-governing bodies with a shared understanding of Christian faith and practice and who recognize one another as representing how the Church should be manifested.
+With some variations, this is the model of the Church one finds today in the Roman Catholic Church, the various Eastern Orthodox and Asian Orthodox churches, and with greater variation among some Protestant denominations such as the Episcopalians.
+For Catholics, the Pope is the head of the Church (with a capital C).
+For the Orthodox and Protestant denominations, the Church has no singular leader but a โ€œcommunionโ€ of self-governing bodies with a shared understanding of Christian faith and practice and recognize one another as representing how the Church should be manifested.

 Comforting Boundaries

-Historically, this model of Church has been comfortable with clear boundaries.
-Whoever is a member in good standing of the correct institution has access to the legitimate sacraments (not just baptism and the Eucharist, but others such as penance and anointing of the sick) and the assurance of salvation.
-Unbelievers and heretics (persons who identify as Christians but who do not belong to the “true Church” or do not believe the doctrines it teaches) are sadly hell-bound.
-St. Cyprian of Carthage summed up this perspective in the third century: “Outside the Church, there is no salvation.”
+Historically, this model of the Church has been comfortable with clear boundaries.
+Whoever is a member of the church in good standing has access to the legitimate sacraments (not just baptism and the Eucharist, but others such as penance and anointing of the sick) and the assurance of eternal life.
+Unbelievers and heretics (persons who identify as Christians but do not belong to the โ€œtrue Churchโ€ or believe its doctrines) are, sadly, hell-bound.
+St. Cyprian of Carthage summed up this perspective in the third century: โ€œOutside the Church, there is no salvation.โ€

-This confidence has always been challenged by schisms, or divisions of Christians into competing institutions that each claimed to be, in the words of the Nicene Creed, the “one, holy, catholic and apostolic Church.”
-For many centuries, it was not considered possible that believers in Christ could really be split into various factions.
-After all, Jesus had prayed in John 17 that “they all may be one.”
-Paul also stressed the unity of believers when he wrote that there is “one faith, one Lord, one baptism” (Ephesians 4:5).
-If some people over there left our Church, it was reasoned that they did so because they never truly believed, or that they had abandoned the true faith.
+This confidence has always been challenged by schisms, or divisions of Christians into competing institutions that each claimed to be, in the words of the Nicene Creed, the โ€œone, holy, catholic and apostolic Church.โ€ For many centuries, it was not considered possible that Godโ€™s people could really be split into various factions.
+After all, Christ Jesus had prayed in John 17 that โ€œthey all may be one.โ€ Paul also stressed the unity of believers when he wrote that there is โ€œone faith, one Lord, one baptismโ€ (Ephesians 4:5).
+If some people over there left our Church, it was reasoned that they did so because they never truly believed, or that they had abandoned the doctrine of the church.
 But what to do with the fact that these supposed heretics also confessed Jesus Christ as Lord, practiced the sacraments/ordinances, and had their saints who lived lives of exemplary holiness?

 Another Model: Doctrinal Accuracy and Fragmentation

-In this view, each church can be considered part of the true, universal Church because of doctrinal accuracy.
-A Christian has assurance of salvation because one has been taught, and has assented to, the correct understanding of the gospel.
-Doctrinal accuracy is maintained by the presbyters, elders, or pastors of the churches, who carefully study the Bible and then agree to shared confessions of faith that demarcate true and false belief.
-Various networks of churches may be structurally independent but recognize one another as Church because of their common faith, in a manner somewhat similar to the Orthodox churches.
+In this view, each community of believers can be considered part of the true, universal Church.
+Christians have the assurance of salvation because they have been taught and assented to the correct understanding of the Gospel.
+Doctrinal accuracy is maintained by the leaders of the churches, who carefully study Godโ€™s word and agree to shared confessions of faith that demarcate true belief.
+Networks of churches may be structurally independent but recognize one another as the Church because of their common faith, similar to the Orthodox churches.

-As with the Catholics and Orthodox before them, many Protestants tended to view Christians who belonged to other church organizations as not being Christians at all.
-The Reformers denounced Catholicism as a pretend Church and its adherents as superstitious and damned “papists.”
-Catholics, in turn, thought of Martin Luther as mentally insane or demon-possessed, and dismissed Protestants as apostates who abandoned Christ.
+Like the Catholic and Orthodox churches, many Protestants tended to view Christians belonging to other church organizations as not being Christians.
+The Reformers denounced Catholicism as a pretend Church and its adherents as superstitious and damned โ€œpapists.โ€ Catholics, in turn, thought of Martin Luther as mentally insane or demon-possessed and dismissed Protestants as apostates who abandoned Christ.

 Fragmentation and Denominations

-Protestantism’s declaration that the visible “Church” had strayed, alongside its commitment to the independent study of the Bible apart from prevailing traditions, resulted in ongoing fragmentation over the centuries.
+Protestantismโ€™s declaration that the visible โ€œChurchโ€ had strayed, alongside its commitment to the independent study of the Bible apart from prevailing traditions, resulted in ongoing fragmentation over the centuries.
 Instead of one Reformation, there were many.
 Over time, groups emerged with names that we recognize today: Baptists and Mennonites, Methodists and Presbyterians, and more.
 Frequently, each group understood itself as the properly reformed and truly realized Church.
-Sometimes, interactions with “heretics” were limited, and “foreign” marriages with outsiders were considered beyond the pale.
+Sometimes, interactions with โ€œhereticsโ€ were limited, and โ€œforeignโ€ marriages with outsiders were considered beyond the pale.

-A generous Shift
+A Generous Shift

 With the Second Vatican Council in the 1960s, the Roman Catholic Church also adopted a more generous tone, relaxing the strict identification of the universal Church with the institution that happens to have the Pope at the top.
-According to official Catholic doctrine, the universal Church “subsists” in the Roman Catholic Church but is present in Orthodoxy as well as the “ecclesial communities” of Protestants.
+According to official Catholic doctrine, the universal Church โ€œsubsistsโ€ in the Roman Catholic Church but is also present in Orthodoxy and the โ€œecclesial communitiesโ€ of Protestants.

-Although there are conservatives in multiple denominations who reject such overtures, Christians now often make a distinction between the invisible Church and the visible Church.
-The invisible and the universal Church are the same, being the total number of all true Christians – a fact that only God knows.
-The visible churches include both true Christians and “nominal” Christians, those who are associated in some way with Christians and Christian activity for reasons that may not include “true faith” in Christ.
+Although many conservative Christians reject such overtures, Christians now often make a distinction between the invisible and visible Church.
+The invisible and universal Church is the same, including the sum of all Christians, a quantity only God knows.
+The visible church includes โ€œnominalโ€ Christians, who might not be associated with Christians or Christian activity.

-Visible churches provide communities in which the universal Church may be acted out through reading Scripture, teaching dogma (core truths of Christianity) and doctrine (biblical interpretation), living righteously, and performing the practices Jesus has commanded, such as baptism and the Eucharist or Lord’s Supper.
-Christians increasingly live out their ways of being Church with the humility that no community has perfectly manifested God’s intentions.
-From the beginning of the twentieth century, the ecumenical movement has brought different Christian groups into dialogue with the hope that they can be reconciled and one day restore visible unity.
+Visible churches provide communities in which the universal Church may be acted out through reading Scripture, teaching dogma (core truths of Christianity) and doctrine (biblical interpretation), living righteously, and performing the practices Jesus has commanded, such as baptism and the Eucharist or Lordโ€™s Supper.
+Christians increasingly live out their ways of being Church with the humility that no community has perfectly manifested Godโ€™s intentions.
+Since the early twentieth century, the ecumenical movement has brought different Christian groups into dialogue in the hopes of reconciling and restoring the visible unity of the church.

 A Third Model: Holy Spirit Empowerment and Pentecostal/Charismatic Movement

-The continuing divisions of Christianity, as well as the struggle to live what has been preached, have been an impetus for a third major model of the Church, which is found in the rapidly growing Pentecostal/charismatic segment of Christianity.
-This is the understanding that individual churches are best understood as manifesting the universal Church when believers are open to empowerment by the Holy Spirit.
-Correct structure and correct doctrine are not necessarily denied, but they are secondary to the lived experience of the Spirit enabling Christians to overcome sin, find healing in body and soul, and witness to God’s power in the exercise of spiritual gifts, some of which we may call “miraculous.”
+The continuing divisions of Christianity have been an impetus for a third major model of the Church.
+This can be found in the rapidly growing Pentecostal/charismatic tradition.
+This is the belief that churches best manifest the universal Church through openness to empowerment by the Holy Spirit.
+Correct structure and correct doctrine are not necessarily denied, but they are secondary to the lived experience of the Spirit, enabling Christians to overcome sin, find healing in body and soul, and witness to Godโ€™s power in the exercise of spiritual gifts, some of which we may call โ€œmiraculous.โ€

-All Christians believe in the empowerment by the Holy Spirit, they disagree in their how they understand the scope and purpose of the Spirit’s activity.
-Some in the Church believe miracles, prophecy, speaking in tongues, and fresh words from God ceased once the canon of the Bible was made complete.
-These “extraordinary” gifts authenticated the gospel when it first began to be preached, and are no longer needed.
+All Christians believe in the empowering of the Holy Spirit.
+They disagree in their understanding of the scope and purpose of the Spiritโ€™s activity.
+Many Christians believe miracles, prophecy, speaking in tongues, and prophecy from God ceased upon completion of the biblical canon.
+These โ€œextraordinaryโ€ gifts authenticated the gospel when it first began to be preached and are no longer needed.

 Unity Amid Diversity

-Generally speaking, all Christians agree that “the Church” consists of a universal body of believers.
-Local assemblies are immediate communities in which Christians learn about and live out their faith.
+Generally speaking, all Christians agree that โ€œthe Churchโ€ consists of a universal body of believers.
+In local assemblies, followers of Christ learn about the Word of God and live out their faith.
 These communities may be independent, understanding the universal Church to be invisible, or they may belong to one of many denominations or movements.
-Depending on their theology, Christians may identify their church as authentic if it has valid apostolic succession, correct doctrine, Spirit empowerment, or even some combination of these characteristics.
+Depending on their theology, Christians may identify their church as authentic if it has valid apostolic succession, correct doctrine, Spirit empowerment, or some combination of these characteristics.

 What do you think?
 Please share your thoughts below.

-Too often, people answer faith questions with dogmatic certitude and neglect the historic diversity and complexity of Christian ideas.
-The Questions Project is a resource that responds to questions about faith, history, and scripture in a way that honors the historic diversity and complexity of Christian thought.
-But, this is a work in process and we need your help.
+Too often, people answer faith questions with dogmatic certitude and neglect the historical diversity and complexity of Christian ideas.
+The Questions Project is a resource that responds to questions about faith, history, and scripture in a way that honors the historical diversity and complexity of Christian thought.
+But this is a work in process, and we need your help.
 Please provide feedback.
 We are particularly interested in knowing what we have missed and how we can improve our responses.
 Please keep all comments kind or risk deletion.

 About Post Author